Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 "Literally just finished packing, sir."

 "Aye.
 Sergeant Daar.
 Are you still prepared to go on this mission?
-We are aware of your many commitments…"
+We are aware of your many commitments..."

 Daar duck-nodded furiously.
 "I know sir, but I am serving them better by going.
 The Gao will not leave a Brother people to suffer harm under the auspices of an uncaring Dominion.
 The Conclave and the Clan of Females have both endorsed this mission."